karmab/kcli/doc/index.rst

 Overriding parameters
 ---------------------

-You can override parameters in
+You can override parameters in:

 -  commands
 -  scripts